Drive anywhere in the Birmingham, Alabama area and you’ll smell it — The intoxicating aroma of pork smoking over a hickory fire.

 Birmingham loves barbecue.
 There are more barbecue restaurants per capita in Birmingham than most other cities.
-Many of them have long-standing reputations for unique recipes and excellent food and nine of the best are featured in a documentary titled, "Holy Smoke over Birmingham."
-The documentary has been broadcast several times on Alabama Public Television and it was featured in 2008 at the New York City Food Film Festival
+Many of them have long-standing reputations for unique recipes and excellent food and nine of the best are featured in a documentary titled, “Holy Smoke over Birmingham” which was released in 2006.
+The documentary has been broadcast several times on Alabama Public Television and it was featured in 2008 at the New York City Food Film Festival.

 Bob Sykes Barbecue (1724 9th Ave.
 Bessemer) has been in business since 1957, when Bob stopped delivering bread and started a new career with his wife Maxine.
 Their son Van grew up in the family business.
 Van is proud to carry on cooking traditions that have been passed down through generations.
 He cooks pork picnic roasts because the bone helps give the meat flavor.
 The Sykes family operated one of the first drive-through operations in the country.

 Carlile’s Barbecue (3511 6th Ave.
 South Birmingham) has been owned by two families.
 The Carlile brothers started it in 1945, but the Evans family has actually owned it longer.
 At age 80, Anita Evans still works the cash register every day although she sold the restaurant to her daughter Vickie Evans Fuller years ago.
 Vickie’s husband Joe likes to display pictures of their customers which include Lyle Lovett and George W. Bush.